 - The Z hotel in Shoreditch – excellent value in a lively and popular part of London with great dining options

-- The Nadler Victoria Hotel – a well reviewed and centrally located hotel offering excellent value for money
+- The Resident Victoria Hotel – a well reviewed and centrally located hotel offering excellent value for money

 - The Savoy – true luxury as close to the city centre as you can get!

 Generally when searching for somewhere to stay our first choice is booking.com.
 They’re easy to use, usually have the best prices, and have everything from hotels to hostels, guest-houses and even apartments.
 Try them for London and see!